krmanik/Anki-xiehanzi/README.md

 [Practice Mandarin HSK1--HSK6 by drawing strokes (with audio)](https://ankiweb.net/shared/info/119943820)

 ### Download from GitHub (HSK 1- HSK 6)
-Download latest xiehanzi anki deck from [release page]()
+Download latest xiehanzi anki deck from [release page](https://github.com/infinyte7/Anki-xiehanzi/releases)

 ### Features
-- Write characters to learn Mandarin with Simplified, Traditional, Pinyin and Meaning
+- Night mode
+- Change size of characters
+- Change drawing stroke width
+- HSK1 - HSK6 audio included in the decks
 - Practice simplified as well as traditional characters
 - Show or hide Simplified, Traditional characters, Pinyin or Meaning
-- Change drawing stroke width
-- Change size of characters
-- HSK1 - HSK6 audio included in the decks
-- Night mode
-- Indicator at bottom for showing if character loaded or not (```green - loaded, red - not loaded or some error```)
+- Draw characters to learn Mandarin with Simplified, Traditional, Pinyin and Meaning
 - View meaning by opening [Pleco dictionary](https://www.pleco.com/) on phone.
 - View character details using [https://hanzicraft.com/](https://hanzicraft.com/)
 - View mnemonics of characters using [http://rtega.be/chmn/](http://rtega.be/chmn/)
+- Indicator at bottom for showing if character loaded or not (```green - loaded, red - not loaded or some error```)

 **View [Changelog.md](https://github.com/infinyte7/Anki-xiehanzi/blob/master/Changelog.md)**